ceramicnetwork/docs/docs/reference/accounts/3id-did.md

 # **3ID DID libraries**

 ---
+⚠️ ⚠️ ⚠️ The 3ID DID Method has been deprecated.
+Please use DID PKH using [DID Session](https://did.js.org/docs/authorization)! ⚠️ ⚠️ ⚠️

+---

 The 3ID DID libraries provide support for the `did:3` method as a Ceramic account, which notably uses Ceramic to store DID documents as Ceramic streams, enabling features such as supporting multiple authentication keys and rotating these keys.